yahgwai/devcon-workshop/README.md

     echo $BATCH_TX_ID
     ```
 4. The sequencer submits the batch via the [addSequencerL2BatchFromOrigin](https://github.com/OffchainLabs/nitro/blob/v2.0.0/contracts/src/bridge/SequencerInbox.sol#L143) function on the SequencerInbox.
-The batch is the data field in the call data which starts at position 458 in the function args.
+The batch is the data field in the call data.
+Given the fixed size of the other arguments we can be sure that the data field starts at position 458 in the call data.
+Let's download the data, then save everything after position 458 to file.
     ```
     BATCH_TX_DATA=$(cast tx --rpc-url $ETH_RPC $BATCH_TX_ID input)
     echo ${BATCH_TX_DATA:458} > txDataField.br